HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcmlibraries.md

 !!! note
     CF206 onwards, we are supporting the `zip/tag.gz` file formats to export and import WCM libraries.
+    CF213 onwards, the limitation to upload not more than 256MB has been addressed.
+Please refer [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect) for more details.

 !!! important
     In the Kubernetes environment, timeout will happen after 60 seconds.